When I was dancing naked in the shower to Weird Al Yankovic’s “Word Crimes” earlier today, it brought a lot of thoughts to mind.

 To all my fellow introverts, what’s the #1 thing you’re scared to do?

-To all the awesome extroverts out there (my husband is one of them), what’s the most confusing thing to you about introverts?
+To all the awesome extroverts out there (as many of my friends are), what’s the most confusing thing to you about introverts?